nickyiliwang0000/h/git-and-command-line/intro-to-command-line.md

 > **Deleting files with `rm`/`del`**
 >
-> Deleting files from the console skips the recycling bin.
+> Deleting files from the terminal skips the recycling bin.
 The files are deleted
 > immediately with no easy way to recover them.

 ### Forcefully deleting files